Arman2122/AnimatedBioDiscord/README.md

 First Install Better Discord
 From : betterdiscord.net

-Then Go Fuck Your Self
+Then Put File in the folder plugin

 # Good Luck